analyticendeavors/pbi-multi-tool/README.md

 ## ❓ Frequently Asked Questions

+### **Q: What's new in v1.2.0?**
+**A:** Version 1.2.0 introduces the brand new **Sensitivity Scanner Tool** for detecting sensitive content in Power BI semantic models before sharing with LLMs or external parties.
+It scans TMDL files for PII, credentials, financial data, and infrastructure details with intelligent deduplication and Power BI-specific remediation recommendations.

 ### **Q: What's new in v1.1.1?**
 **A:** Version 1.1.1 significantly enhances the Advanced Copy Tool (formerly "Advanced Page Copy").
 It now supports multi-page copying within or between PBIPs, automatic bookmark and action reassignment, and introduces a brand new Bookmark + Popup Copier for copying bookmarks with their associated popup visuals.